rtrlib/handbook/source/bgprd.rst

   make
   make install

 You may need to execute these and any following commands in this handbook as :bash:`sudo`.
-For more information on building it can be found in the README of BIRD.
+More information on the building process can be found in the README of BIRD.
 Now start the daemon with

 .. code-block:: bash